Last Updated on

 This crossbreed is one of the most sought-after and popular dogs to date, so it has been recognized by different dog clubs.

-The Boggle dog has competitive registration under the American Canine Hybrid Club (ACHC), Designer Dogs Kennel Club (DDKC), Dog Registry of America (DRA), as well as the International Designer Canine Registry (IDCR).
+The Boxel dog has competitive registration under the American Canine Hybrid Club (ACHC), Designer Dogs Kennel Club (DDKC), Dog Registry of America (DRA), as well as the International Designer Canine Registry (IDCR).

-The Boxer Beagle mix has physical features that hint at both its Beagle and Boxer ancestries.
+The Beagle Box has physical features that hint at both its Beagle and Boxer ancestries.

-Some Bogels have hanging jowls, drooping ears, and wide, round eyes of hazel to brown; all of these features make the Boggle’s face resemble the Beagle’s expression.
+Some of these hybrids have hanging jowls, drooping ears, and wide, round eyes of hazel to brown; all of these features make the Boxel’s face resemble the Beagle’s expression.

-Get a better look at the Boxer Beagle mix through this video:
+Get a better look at this crossbreed through this video:

 A full grown Boxer Beagle mix stands between 13 to 30 inches (33 to 76 cm) in height and weighs around 20 to 80 pounds (9 to 36 kg) on average.